hbarton2/cscd350-f24-TeamNull/documentation/FinalTechnicalSpecification.md

 ## UMLClass:
 <h3> Overview: </h3>
 Handles all class objects created by the user
-Name, Attributes (Fields), List of Methods, Fields, Relationships
+Name, Attributes (Fields), List of Methods, Fields, Relationships.
+Contains Memento nested class that creates a memento 'clone' of the class used undo/redo actions.

 <h3> Features: </h3>